Lead the Way

 - Consensus on decisions is easy as the team never challenges your ideas

-- Teams mirror and emulate the actions of the leader, by your example, the team will model the behaviors you instill
+- Teams mirror and emulate the actions of the leader.
+By your example, the team will instill the behaviors you model

-- You take ownership for set backs, and the team feels comfortable and open to sharing their knowledge and solving problems
+- You take ownership for setbacks, and the team feels comfortable and open to sharing their knowledge to solve problems

 - By showing you care about the members of your team, trust enables more candid conversations and engagement

-- Leader leads by example, takes accountability and shows he cares about both the organization and the team (100pts)
+- Leaders lead by example, take accountability and show they care about both the organization and the team (100pts)